 The COVID-19 pandemic has affected every province and territory.
 Medical officers of health and Canada's chief public health officer are encouraging people to wash their hands, give each other space and wear a mask if they're sick.

-Ottawa is pumping billions of dollars into health-care research and the economy.
-It has also put restrictions on both domestic and international travel and is enforcing 14-day quarantines for travellers returning to Canada to try to limit spread of the novel coronavirus.
+Ottawa has put money into health-care research and the economy.
+It has also put restrictions on international travel and is enforcing 14-day quarantines for travellers returning to Canada to try to limit spread of the novel coronavirus.